Eskilrl/TFE4152-8x8-bit-memory-IC/README.md

 # TFE4152-8x8-bit-memory-IC
-Course project to implement a 8x8 bit memory module.
-Including designing 1 bit latches with custom transistor spesifications, simulating it in SPICE, making the module in system verilog and writing test benches.
+This report will address the design and implementation of a 8x8-bit memory module.
+Including designing a 1-bit bitcell with custom transistor specifications, and simulating it with AIM-Spice using the 90nm gpdk process parameters with power consumption in mind.
+Then making the combined module in SystemVerilog and writing test benches to test the functionality of the whole system